-The Town is developing an "Ownership Parcel Identification Number" system for documenting and tracking Potential Development Rights in the Town.
+The Town has developed an "Identification Number" system for documenting and tracking Potential Development Rights in the Town.
+The PRIN documentation is a primary resource for the Plan Commission to determine the number of Potential Development Rights associated with a given parcel.